Final-Project-CoderAcademy/Final-project/README.md

 - `yarn frontend:test` ----------to test frontend code with cypress

-For more details, please read the scripts in package.json in different path
+For more details, please read the scripts in package.json in different path.

 ## Environment Variables

 - This app need environment variables, for more please contact with the authors.

 ## Testing